 The U.S. Department of Energy (DOE) has published the latest edition of its biennual report, Energy Savings Forecast of Solid-State Lighting in General Illumination Applications, which models the adoption of LED lamps and luminaires in the U.S. general-lighting market, along with associated energy savings based on the full potential DOE has determined to be technically feasible over time.

-The new report projects that energy savings from LED lighting will top 5 quadrillion Btus (quads) annually by 2035.
+The new report projects that energy savings from LED lighting will top 569 TWh annually by 2035, equal to the annual output of more than 92 1,000-MW power plants, if DOE Lighting R&D program goals are achieved.
 Among the key findings:

-- By 2035, LED lamps and luminaires are anticipated to hold the majority of lighting installations for each of the niches examined, comprising 86% of installed stock across all categories (compared to only 6% in 2015).
+- By 2035, LED lamps and luminaires are anticipated to hold the majority of lighting installations, comprising 84% of all applications.

 - LED lighting enabled 1.1 quads of energy savings in 2017, resulting in $12 billion in savings for U.S. consumers.

 - If LED lighting installations continue at the current pace, a total annual energy savings of 4.8 quads is possible by 2035.
 12% of that total will be made possible by the penetration of connected LED lighting.